Spectra of subrings of cohomology generated by characteristic classes for fusion systems: Characteristic classes of -stable permutations

 \end{thm}

 \begin{proof} The regular representation $\rho: S \rightarrow \Sigma_{|S|}$ is obviously $\cF$-stable so $\cS(\cF)$ is large.
 It is also natural because $\cS(\cF)$ is clearly homogeneously generated and closed under the action of the Steenrod algebra.
-Hence by Theorem \ref{t:glmain}, there exists some category $\cC$ of elementary abelian $p$-subgroups for which Now, Lemma \ref{l:sfident} identifies $\cC$ with the category $\cA(\cF)$ defined above. \end{proof}
+Hence by Theorem \ref{t:glmain}, there exists some category $\cC$ of elementary abelian $p$-subgroups for which is a homeomorphism.
+Finally, Lemma \ref{l:sfident} identifies $\cC$ with the category $\cA(\cF)$ defined above.

+The subring $\cS'(\cF)$ is also clearly natural.
+The Chern classes of the regular representation $\rho$ may not lie in $\cS'(\cF)$, but by~\cite[Proposition~7.8(a)]{CL09}, there exists $k$ so that the Chern classes of $p^k.\rho$ lie in $\cS'(\cF)$.
+The remainder of the argument using Theorem~\ref{t:glmain} and Lemma~\ref{l:sfident} proceeds exactly as for $\cS(\cF)$. \end{proof}